-Children under the age of 14 cannot participate in an FLP, and minors under 18 cannot gain ownership of the FLP.
-If parents want to transfer money to their underage children, they would have to do so through a trust, rather than the business.
+Children under the age of 14 cannot participate in an FLP.
+And minors under 18 cannot gain ownership of the FLP.
+If parents want to transfer money to their underage children, they would have to do so through a trust.

 How Are Family Limited Partnerships Taxed?

 Family limited partnerships are taxed in the same way as a general partnership.
-Profits between partners are reported as income on their individual tax returns, and there is no corporate tax imposed on the partners.
+Profits between partners are reported as income on their individual tax returns.
+There is no corporate tax imposed on the partners.

 Assets that are gifted to other partners — up to a point, depending on the IRS’s annual gift tax exclusion — are not taxed.